petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 ## Benefits to the community

-It's not hard to imagine why it would be nice for every single study to ship with a single button repro pack.
+It's not hard to imagine why it would be helpful for every single study to ship with a single button repro pack.
-If we imagine each one building upon the last like floors of a skyscraper, spending time and effort to get the last's code running is like having to rebuild part of the floor below, which is clearly inefficient.
+If we think of each building upon the last like floors of a skyscraper, spending time and effort to get a predecessor's code running is like having to rebuild part of the floor below, which is clearly inefficient.
-And yet this is the story for many grad students who inherit code.
+Yet this is the story for many grad students and postdocs.
 In [this example](https://www.nature.com/articles/d41586-022-01901-x),
 getting software from a previous student back to a runnable state took half a year.